proeung/putra/_work/ibm.md

     style: "half"
     type: "image"
   - content: "
     <h2>03.
-Carbon Design System Contributions</h2>
+Carbon for IBM.com Library Contributions</h2>

     <p>During my tenure from 2021 to mid-2023, I played a pivotal role in integrating the Carbon for IBM.com design system into IBM's new AEM Sites CMS, transitioning from Drupal.
 My responsibilities included developing various components, conducting PR/Code reviews, bug fixing, and organizing the repository and project boards.
 These tasks were essential for team collaboration and progress tracking.
-In collaboration with the IBM Design Program Office, I enhanced their Storybook library and worked with UI designers to refine documentation and practices.</p>
+In collaboration with the IBM Design Program Office team, I enhanced and contributed components to the Storybook library and worked with UI/UX designers to refine documentation and practices.</p>
     "
     style: "full"
     type: "text"